AviatrixSystems/Docs/HowTos/overlapping_network_solutions.rst

 This document does not go into specifics of the actual configurations.
 For such information, check out `this example document <https://docs.aviatrix.com/HowTos/connect_overlap_cidrs_routebasedipsec.html>`_.

-Scenario 1: On-prem Overlap with Spoke VPCs in TGW Deployment
+Scenario 1: On-prem Overlaps with Spoke VPC in TGW Deployment
 ----------------------------------------------------------------

 In this scenario, on-prem site-1 overlaps with Spoke-1 VPC CIDR, they both are 172.32.0.0/16 and wish to communicate with each